 Next, get out the electric blender or a mortar and pestle.
 You are now going to make a fragrant pulp.
-For every 2 cups (473 grams) of petals, you will need 1/4 cup (59 grams) of water.
+For every 2 cups (473 g.) of petals, you will need 1/4 cup (59 ml.) of water.
 The type of water is up to you.
 Some tap waters may contain minerals and chemicals that can affect the scent of the beads, so diluted or rainwater are better choices.

 After you have processed the petals into a gel-like pulp, it needs to be heated at medium in a saucepan.
 For black beads, use a cast iron pan which oxidizes and darkens the petal mash.
 Stir consistently with a wooden spoon to prevent burning until the mash is the consistency of clay.
 Remove the pan and let the mixture cool to a comfortable temperature with which to work.

 You are going to get your hands in the stuff and mold it.
 If it is still a bit too moist, squeeze it in a paper towel or cheesecloth to get extra water out and tighten it up enough to hold a shape.
 This is your chance to enhance the scent if some of the rose aroma has faded by using a rose oil prior to forming the beads.

 The last part of your DIY rose beads is to shape them.
 You will need a firm skewer or knitting needle or whatever works to make holes in the beads.
 Roll small pieces of the firmed rose mash in your hands or on a counter to make round or oval beads.
 Shape them around the skewer and carefully pull them off with a nice central pierce.
 This part can be tricky and may take a few attempts to master.